Year 3 and 4 Spellings

 These are the focus words during our spelling lessons this term.
 We would appreciate your support in helping your child to learn them.
 Throughout the term, they will receive a mixture of focus words from each spelling pattern alongside the Y3/4 statutory words in their spelling tests.

-Autumn Term 2 Spelling Lists
+Autumn Term 2 Focus Words

 Prefix ‘in’ To mean ‘not’ or ‘no’ | Prefix ‘il’ To mean not.
 Before a root word starting with L, in becomes il | ‘ation’ Added to verbs to form nouns |